 - 4 gr Instant yeast - see note 1

 - 1 Tbsp cooking oil

-- Start with 150 ml milk or water room temperature plus more to dab the buns later
+- Start with 150 ml milk or water - about 2/3 cup, room temperature plus more to dab the buns later

 - 1 -2 drops of gel red food coloring

 - Black sesame seeds for the eyes

 - Edible marker - for the eyes if not using black sesame seeds